 Winchester Mystery House

-The story goes that the widow of the inventor of the Winchester rifle was haunted by the victims of her husband’s invention, so she spent her life adding on to her house so as to appease the spooks.
+The story goes that the widow of the inventor of the Winchester rifle was haunted by the victims of her husband’s invention, so she spent her life adding on to her house so as to appease the ghosts.
 The result is a huge maze of hallways and seven stories of rooms with architectural oddities, like doors and stairways to nowhere and windows looking into other rooms.

 The Chapel, Valencia Street

 Valencia Street is now known for hella cute boutiques, coffee shops, and eateries, but up until 1949, it was the location for most of San Francisco’s mortuaries.
 There was a streetcar that ran from Valencia to Colma, where the dead outnumber the living by more than 1,000 to one.
 The Chapel was one such mortuary with an incinerator in the basement.

 Folks claim to have witnessed mysterious bottles exploding, heard footsteps in an empty building, and faucets being turned off and on.

 The stately, white mansion hotel is said to be home to the specter of a young girl in Room 422 — and, every so often, you can smell the faint scent of smoke, said to be from when the original hotel burned down in 1901.